ioBroker/ioBroker.iot/README.md

 `text2command` must be configured that the expected phrase will be parsed and the answer will be given back.

 ### `Javascript`
-There is a possibility to process the question directly with script.
+There is a possibility to process the question directly with the script.
 It is activated by default if no `text2command` instance is selected.

 If `text2command` instance is defined, so this instance must provide the answer and the answer from *script* will be ignored.

 The adapter will provide the details in two states with different detail level
-* **smart.lastCommand** contains the received text including an info on type of query (intent).
-Example: "askDevice Status Rasenmäher"
+* `smart.lastCommand` contains the received text including info about the type of query (intent).
+Example: `askDevice Status Rasenmäher`
-* **smart.lastCommandObj*** contains an JSON string that can be parsed to an object containing the following information
+* `smart.lastCommandObj` contains an JSON string that can be parsed to an object containing the following information
-  * **words** contain the received words in an array
+  * `words` contain the received words in an array
-  * **intent** contains the type of query.
+  * `intent` contains the type of query.
 Possible values currently are:
-    * v1 Skill: "askDevice", "controlDevice", "actionStart", "actionEnd", "askWhen", "askWhere", "askWho"
+    * v1 Skill: `askDevice`, `controlDevice`, `actionStart`, `actionEnd`, `askWhen`, `askWhere`, `askWho`
-    * v2 Skill: "queryIntent" when full said text was captured, "controlDevice" for fallback with only partial text
+    * v2 Skill: `queryIntent` when the full said text was captured, `controlDevice` for fallback with only partial text
-  * **deviceId** contains a deviceId identifying the device the request was sent to, delivered by Amazon, will be empty string if not provided
+  * `deviceId` contains a deviceId identifying the device the request was sent to, delivered by Amazon, will be empty string if not provided
-  * **deviceRoom** contains a mapped room identifier you can configure in iot admin UI for collected deviceIds
+  * `deviceRoom` contains a mapped room identifier you can configure in iot admin UI for collected deviceIds
-  * **sessionId** contains a sessionId of the Skill session, should be the same if multiple commands were spoken, delivered by Amazon, will be empty string if not provided
+  * `sessionId` contains a sessionId of the Skill session, should be the same if multiple commands were spoken, delivered by Amazon, will be empty string if not provided
-  * **userId** contains a userId from the device owner (or maybe later the user that was interacting with the skill), delivered by Amazon, will be empty string if not provided
+  * `userId` contains a userId from the device owner (or maybe later the user that was interacting with the skill), delivered by Amazon, will be empty string if not provided
-  * **userName** contains a mapped username you can configure in iot admin UI for collected userIds
+  * `userName` contains a mapped username you can configure in iot admin UI for collected userIds

- More details on how the words are detected and what type of queries the Alexa Custom Skill differentiates please check https://forum.iobroker.net/viewtopic.php?f=37&t=17452 .
+ More details on how the words are detected and what type of queries the Alexa Custom Skill differentiates, please check https://forum.iobroker.net/viewtopic.php?f=37&t=17452 .

 **Return result via smart.lastResponse state**

-The response needs to be sent within 200ms in the state "smart.lastResponse" and can be a simple text string or a JSON object.
+The response needs to be sent within 200ms in the state `smart.lastResponse`, and can be a simple text string or a JSON object.
-If it is a text string then this text will be sent as response to the skill. if the text is a JSON object then the following keys can be used:
+If it is a text string, then this text will be sent as a response to the skill.
+If the text is a JSON object, then the following keys can be used:
-* **responseText** needs to contain the text to return to Amazon
+* `responseText` needs to contain the text to return to Amazon
-* **shouldEndSession** is a boolean and controls if the session will be closed after the response was spoken or stays open to accept another voice input.
+* `shouldEndSession` is a boolean and controls if the session is closed after the response was spoken or stays open to accept another voice input.
-* **sessionId** needs to contain the sessionId the response is meant for.
-Ideally provide it to allow concurrent sessions.
-If not provided the first session that expects a response is assumed.
+* `sessionId` needs to contain the sessionId the response is meant for.
+Ideally, provide it to allow concurrent sessions.
+If not provided, the first session that expects a response is assumed.

 **Return result via the message to iot instance**

-The iot instance also accepts a message with the name "alexaCustomResponse" containing the key "response" with an object that can contain the keys **responseText** and **shouldEndSession** and **sessionId** as described above.
+The iot instance also accepts a message with the name "alexaCustomResponse" containing the key "response" with an object that can contain the keys `responseText` and `shouldEndSession` and `sessionId` as described above.
 There will be no response from the iot instance to the message!

 **Example of a script that uses texts**